 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- About 10% of people who are allergic to penicillin are also allergic to cephalosporins.
+- A very small percentage of people who are allergic to penicillin are also allergic to cephalosporins.
 Tell your doctor if you have ever had an allergy to antibiotics.

 - The dosage of cefuroxime may need reducing in severe renal impairment.

 - Severe diarrhea, caused by an overgrowth of a bacteria called Clostridium difficile, is a potential side effect of almost all antibacterial agents, including cefuroxime.
 Symptoms include persistent, watery and sometimes bloody diarrhea.

 - May not be suitable for some people including those allergic to penicillin or other cephalosporins.

 - May interact with some drugs including oral contraceptives, drugs that reduce gastric acidity (such as antacids, omeprazole), probenecid, and some urine glucose tests.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects